 - Dexter's Laboratory had "Rude Removal", in which Dexter and Dee-Dee are split into their good and evil sides, with the latter swearing roughly every five seconds.
 After being shown at the World Animation Celebration in 1998, it was banned until [adult swim] broadcast it in 2013.
 This is an inverted case though, as "Rude Removal" was the pilot episode, and except for an utterance of "crap" in an early episode, the rest of the series has no swearing at all.

-- Harley Quinn (2019) uses a lot more profanity, violence, and mature themes than any other DC animated series or film.
-While most of the profanity is bleeped out (at least on television), some of the harsher swears are just barely censored.
+- Harley Quinn (2019) uses a lot more profanity, violence, and mature themes than any other DC animated series or film, with lots of uncensored F-bombs and other such words that warrants its TV-MA rating.

 - Ren & Stimpy "Adult Party Cartoon" is, as the title suggests, a mature-rated follow up to Ren & Stimpy.
-While the original series already had a ton of Getting Crap Past the Radar, this series indulges in much more explicit foul language, violence, nudity, sexual themes, and gross-out humor.
+While the original series already had a ton of demographically inappropriate humour, this series indulges in much more explicit foul language, violence, nudity, sexual themes, and gross-out humor.
 It wasn't very successful.

 - Samurai Jack: The sixth episode of the final season is the only episode, outside of deleted scenes, to use any profanity at all.